tayden1990/bioinformatic-python-alignment-muscle5/docs/screenshot_gallery.md

 # Muscle5 Alignment Tool Screenshot Gallery

-This page showcases screenshots of the Muscle5 Sequence Alignment Tool in action.
+This directory showcases screenshots of the Muscle5 Sequence Alignment Tool in action.

 ## User Interface